AdhamNasr/udacity-fwd-landing-page-project/README.md

 ### Non-Essential Extras:

-- Add an active state to your navigation items when a section is in the viewport.
+- Add an active state to the navigation items when a section is in the viewport.
 - Hide fixed navigation bar while not scrolling (it should still be present on page load).
     Hint: setTimeout can be used to check when the user is no longer scrolling.
 - Add a scroll to top button on the page that’s only visible when the user scrolls below the fold of the page.